atlas-bi/website/src/docs/bi-library/development/testing.md

 ---
-title: Atlas BI Library Docs » Development » Testing
+title: Testing | Development | Atlas BI Library Docs
 tags: BI Library
 description: Learning about how to test the Atlas BI Library code.
 Tests are run with python and selenium and try to catch any javasript errors.
 layout: docs_library.njk